im-infomagnus/ms-code-with-engineering-playbook/README.md

-# ISE Engineering Fundamentals Customer/Partner Engineering Playbook
+# InfoMagnus Engineering Fundamentals Customer/Partner Engineering Playbook

 An engineer or data scientist working on an InfoMagnus project...